-Prior to the annual CRC (Chapters Regional Conference), the Regional Historian selects Gold Ribbon winners based on the submissions by the various chapter historians and the historical significance of each submission from the previous Society year.
-For fall CRC's, it is the Society year that ends in the same calendar year.
-For spring CRC's, it is the Society year ending in the previous calendar year.
+Prior to the annual CRC (Chapters Regional Conference), the Regional Historian and the Director and Regional Chair (DRC) select Gold Ribbon winners based on the submissions by the various chapter historians and the historical significance of each submission from the previous Society year.
+For fall CRCs, it is the Society year that ends in the same calendar year.
+For spring CRCs, it is the Society year ending in the previous calendar year.
 There can be multiple winners annually.
-The award can be won by the same individual multiple times for each yearly submittal.
+Each Chapter is eligible to win a Gold Ribbon each year if they submit a history deemed Gold Ribbon worthy.
+The award can be won by the same individual several times in a row.